 TDs, housing charities and organisations working with survivors of sexual abuse have warned that some landlords are pressuring tenants for sex.

-Last September in the Dáil, Solidarity-People Before Profit TD Ruth Coppinger revealed text messages between a young woman in Rathmines and the landlord who was pressuring her for sex.
+In September 2019, in the Dáil, Solidarity-People Before Profit TD Ruth Coppinger revealed text messages between a young woman in Rathmines and the landlord who was pressuring her for sex.

 Since then, ads have been published where landlords openly ask for sex instead of rent, while other tenants have come forward to tell how landlords and agents have sexually harassed them or pressured them for sex.